GoInterject/GoInterject.github.io/wGetStarted/L-Create-PivotTable.md

 ---
-title: "Lab Create: Working with Pivot Tables"
+title: "Create: Working with Pivot Tables"
 layout: custom
 keywords: [pivot table, create, example]
 description: Pivot tables are a flexible and valuable tool for analyzing data in Excel.
 Interject makes it easier to scale and distribute pivot tables.
 In this walk-through you will set up a pivot table based on an Interject report.